An efficient sieving based secant method for sparse optimization problems with least-squares constraints: Properties of the value function

 where

-Then by performing a variable substitution, we have the following useful observation about the solution mapping to \cref{eq: dual-LS-reg-gauge}. \begin{proposition} If $p(\cdot)$ is a gauge function, then for any $\lambda > 0$, the unique solution to \cref{eq: dual-LS-reg-gauge} can be written as
+Then by performing a variable substitution, we have the following useful observation about the solution mapping to \cref{eq: dual-LS-reg-gauge}. \begin{proposition} Under Assumption A, for any $0 < \lambda < +\infty$, the unique solution to \cref{eq: dual-LS-reg-gauge} can be written as

 \end{proposition}